petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/downloading-reports.md

 ---
 # Downloading Reports

-In addition to [inviting team members](../workspace-settings/managing-users.md#inviting-users) to your Analytics Cloud workspace, share insights with your team by downloading reports.
+In addition to [inviting team members](../workspace-settings/managing-users.md#inviting-users) to your Analytics Cloud workspace, you can share insights with your team by downloading reports.

-Downloadable PDF reports are available for different dashboards:
+Downloadable PDF reports are available for these dashboards:

 * [Assets Dashboard for Blogs](../touchpoints/assets/blogs.md)
 * [Assets Dashboard for Documents and Media](../touchpoints/assets/documents-and-media.md)